hyperledger/fabric-sdk-py/docs/source/tutorial.md

 ## 3. Operate Chaincodes with Fabric Network

-Use sdk to install, instantiate and invoke chaincode.
+Use the SDK to install, instantiate and invoke chaincode.

 ```python
 import asyncio